JakobGr/ADA/README.md

 - **`VideoMAE_correct_split.ipynb`**: Corrected implementation of VideoMAE with proper dataset splits.
 - **`VideoMAE_correct_split.pth`**: Pretrained weights for the corrected VideoMAE implementation.
 - **`.gitattributes`**: Configuration for handling large files in GitHub.

+Other trained models and configurations are available upon request.